Tag Archive for: pt

 Consider talking to one of our specialists free.
 They’ll let you know if you’re a good fit for what we do and get you on our schedule as quickly as possible!
 CLICK HERE to request a free Discovery Call with someone from my client success team.

 Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth, NH.
-To get a free copy of her guide to taking care of back pain – CLICK HERE
+To get a free copy of her guide to taking care of neck and shoulder pain – CLICK HERE

 tendinosis